-In particular, in 2019, 59% of the training hours provided were related to occupational safety.
+In particular, in 2020, 52% of the training hours provided were related to occupational safety.
 Furthermore, as ICF is a company at risk of major accident, personnel carrying out activities at risk or with significant potential impacts on the environment must have acquired the necessary skill not only through information and education, but also through training activities.
-The other types of courses provided in 2019 concern technical training, IATF 16949 certification for the Automotive Quality Management System, but also languages.
+The other types of courses provided in 2020 concern technical, specialistic, managerial and linguistic training.